 (Note: all the previous publications in the variation category are listed on the right-hand side.
-Select "Return to Categories" to go to the page with all publications sorted by category.
-Select this link for information on the SPC for Excel software.)
+Select “Publications” to go to the SPC Knowledge Base homepage.
+Selectthis linkfor information on the SPC for Excel software.)

 Most of us have goals we try to meet at work.
 For example, you might have production goals, safety goals or financial goals.
 Most of the time these goals focus on monthly results.
 Have you ever wondered why the time frame is most often monthly?
 Why not weekly?
 Or quarterly?
 Or yearly?
 Our results are usually summarized in a report of some kind, e.g., the monthly report.
 Many of us are judged by the results in that monthly report.

 Suppose you have a production goal of 100 units per month.
 This report looks at your results for the month.
 Two possible outcomes: either you made the goal or you didn’t.
 You are either happy – you made the goal – or unhappy – you didn’t make the goal.
 Sometimes that monthly report throws in other numbers – like your year-to-date production and how that compared to the year-to-date goal.
 Or maybe the monthly report compares this year-to-date result with the last year-to-date result.

 What happens if you meet or exceed the goal?
 Everything is great.
 Move on to the next topic.
 Wait a minute!
 No discussion on how to improve the result?
 No, we reached the goal.
 That is all that matters.

 And what happens when you don’t reach the goal?
 You are not so happy.
 You must find a reason why the goal was missed.
 Do you find a reason why the goal was missed?
 Of course, you do.
 Maybe even several reasons.